 Why purchase a cat DNA test?

-It’s pretty simple: By knowing your cat’s breed and genetic risks, you can better prepare for his overall health and what to expect as he ages.
+But there are practical reasons to do so, as well: By knowing your cat’s breed and genetic risks, you can better prepare for their overall health and what to expect as they age.
 For instance, if you learn that your cat is at risk for a breed-specific disease, you might decide to invest in pet insurance early on in your cat’s life, or create a separate savings account in case of emergency.
 You can also keep an eye out for symptoms associated with those disorders and traits identified as potential future issues.

 What does a cat DNA test reveal?